christabely/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_01.html
 https://www.linfo.org/alias.html

 1. `printenv`: This command is used to print the environment variables of the current shell session.
 Environment variables store information that the shell and various programs use, such as system paths or user-specific settings.

 2. `set`: The `set` command is used to display all shell variables, including environment variables, user-defined variables, and shell options.
 It can also be used to set or change the values of variables.

 3. `unset`: This command is used to remove a variable or an environment variable.
 It effectively deletes a variable, making it undefined.

-4. `export`: The `export` command is used to create or modify environment variables in the current shell session.
+4. `export`: This command is used to create or modify environment variables in the current shell session.
 It makes a shell variable an environment variable, which can be accessed by child processes of the current shell.

-5. `alias`: The `alias` command is used to create shorthand or alternative names for other commands.
+5. `alias`: This command is used to create shorthand or alternative names for other commands.
 It's handy for creating custom command shortcuts.

 6. `unalias`: This command is used to remove previously defined aliases, reverting the command to its original behavior.

 7. `.` (dot): In a shell context, the dot is used to execute a script or command file in the current shell environment.
 It's often used to load configuration files or set up environment variables.

-8. `source`: The `source` command is used to execute commands from a script file within the current shell session.
+8. `source`: This is used to execute commands from a script file within the current shell session.
 It's commonly used for running shell script files to set environment variables or configure the shell.

 9. `printf`: This command is used for formatted printing.
 It allows you to specify a format string and one or more values to be inserted into that string, which can then be printed to the standard output.

-These commands are fundamental for working with the shell and managing the environment and processes in a Unix-like operating system.

 # Resources Explanations

-Certainly, here's an explanation of each of these terms:

-1. **Expansions**: In the context of shell scripting, expansions refer to the process of replacing certain expressions or patterns with their corresponding values.
+1. **Expansions**: This refer to the process of replacing certain expressions or patterns with their corresponding values.
 Common expansions include variable expansion (replacing a variable with its value), command substitution (replacing a command with its output), and pathname expansion (replacing wildcards with matching file names).

 2. **Shell Arithmetic**: Shell arithmetic allows you to perform mathematical operations within a shell script or at the command line.
 Shells like Bash support basic arithmetic operations like addition, subtraction, multiplication, and division using arithmetic expansion `$(( ))` or the `expr` command.